When it comes to Straightness Training:

 It’s a dynamic environment, with different layers, touching several dimensions, where you and your horse are always on a continuum, shifting and changing in response to the training, interaction, environment, and teaching and learning experience.

-But you need a map to get you STarted in the dynamic ST environment.
+But we need a map to get STarted in the dynamic ST environment.

 To help you navigate through the dynamic environment of horse training, ST consists of a set of frameworks, concepts, and instructions.